 - Hand sanitizers are available and there will be frequent cleanings inside the building throughout the day.
 Please practice social distancing and wear facial coverings while you are in the building.
 If you don’t have a mask, we are happy to give one to you.

-- Eight computers are available weekdays from 9 a.m.-2 p.m..
-In most cases computer usage will be limited to two hours per day.
+- Ten computers are available.
 Staff will clean and disinfect the computers between uses.

 - One early literacy computer is available for youngsters Monday-Saturday.

-- Curbside service continues Monday-Friday from 9 a.m.-3 p.m. and Saturday from 10 a.m.-2 p.m. for those not comfortable coming into the building.
+- Curbside service continues Monday-Friday from 9 a.m.-3 p.m. except for Thursdays when it’s from 9 a.m.-7 p.m., and on Saturday from 10 a.m.-2 p.m.
 Phone 264-2209 when you are in the parking lot so staff can bring the items out for you.
 If you put a hold on something, please wait for your usual alert (email, phone call or text) before coming to pick it up.

 - You can place holds on items from other libraries.
-They are in different stages of courier service and reopening, so items may take longer than usual.
+They are in different stages of open, so items may take longer than usual.

-- We’re happy to provide tech help over the phone for our online resources.
+- We’re happy to provide tech help in person or over the phone for our online resources.

-Free in-person classes take place Tuesdays from 4-7 p.m by appointment.
+Free in-person classes take place Tuesdays and Thursdays from 5-7 p.m. by appointment.
 Please register so we can keep it to a small group in our limited open spaces.
-No walk-ins, as the front door will be locked.
+No walk-ins, please.

 Children’s programs on Facebook

-Every Wednesday at 10 a.m. and Saturday at 2:30 p.m., join us on the library’s Facebook page for free children’s programs.
-Wednesday storytimes are on Facebook Live, so if you go to Facebook at 10 a.m. you can interact with Josie.
+Wednesdays at 10 a.m. and Saturdays at 2:30 p.m., join us on the library’s Facebook page for free children’s programs.
+Wednesday storytimes are on Facebook Live, so you can interact with Josie.
 Saturday’s Discovery Times with games, art ideas, science experiments, history and more are prerecorded.
-If you have a Facebook account, log in to Facebook and search for the Ruby Sisson Memorial Library.
-If you don’t have a Facebook account, access the page by visiting our website and clicking the Facebook icon (a lowercase f) in the upper left hand corner of the screen.
-Or contact us and we can send you a direct link.

 Books on CD